nerdslab/PyHiWA/README.md

 ## Tips
 -------
-- The dimensional reduction technique used to construct the low-dimensional embedding is *critically* important to the algorithm's success.
+- The dimensionality reduction technique used to construct the low-dimensional embedding is *critically* important to the algorithm's success.
 The first thing to check if it is not working is whether the low-dimensional embeddings of the source and target datasets are capturing the same structure, and whether that structure is alignable (i.e. there are no pathological symmetries).